justjoheinz/idris-httpclient/README.md

 It is still littered with debug output and currently just supports a minimal subset of HTTP features.
 It is probably not threadsafe, is leaking memory, the API is far from stable and not documented etc.

+### Example

+Below are some examples of the usage for some request kinds:

 ```idris
 module Main